Have You Ever Played

 - Vim allows you to write and edit using only the keyboard, improving your efficiency.

 - Switching between keyboard and mouse lower your cognitive energy and breaks your flow.
+No need of a mouse with Vim.

 - There are countless Vim plugins out there, allowing a more modern experience, similar to an IDE.